durantschoon/gatl-modern/README.md

+# Branch info: feature/modernize-cpp23

+⚙️ Modernization in Progress: This fork of GATL is being actively updated to C++23, with a focus on test-driven development using doctest.
+We're modernizing the codebase to take advantage of new language features while preserving compatibility with the original API.
+Future phases might explore C++26 enhancements.

+⚙️ Additionally: This fork will experiment with a rust versions, using shared tests.

 # GATL: Geometric Algebra Template Library

 GATL is a C++ library for Euclidean, homogeneous/projective, Mikowski/spacetime, conformal, and arbitrary [geometric algebras](https://en.wikipedia.org/wiki/Geometric_algebra).